Akio-42/Voron/mods/printhead_front_dragon_mod/README.md

 Work in progress...
 ## Credit
 The Voron team for the original design of the printhead.
-Thank you guys for your awesome work!
+Thank you for your awesome work!
 ## Print settings
 As stated in the Voron documentation:
 * ABS